propertyhive/WP-Property-Hive/README.txt

 16. Not using a CRM?
 Property Hive comes with a free CRM to manage applicants, email matching properties to them, record viewings and more

 == Changelog ==

+= 2.0.18 - 2024-07-18 =
+* Added new 'Archive' ability to all Property Hive records.
+Once a record is archived it will no longer show in searches or lists and are then only available by filtering by 'Archived' from the main posts list
+* Added support for POST'ing enquiries into Property Hive via the REST API so third parties can push enquiries back
+* Added Indonesia and Malaysia to list of supported countries
+* Added advanced date filter to enquiries list
+* Added option to 'Images' Elementor widget to set number of images shown
+* Added support for multiple image sliders being added on the same page
+* Added HTML around no_results_output output from shortcodes so it can be styled
+* Added additional 'no-results-message' class to no properties found message/templates used in search results
+* Tweaks to 'History & Notes' WYSIWYG to improve right-click context menu consistency following recent change from textarea to WYSIWYG
+* Don't show 'View on website' link next to property in viewing, offer and sale records when the property is trased or archived
+* Prices throughout Property Hive changed to use ph_display_price_field() so there is consistency in terms of separators and formatting etc
+* Added tooltips next to the price decimal/thousands separator settings containing an explanation of where this effects
+* Set correct 'for' attribute on primary label of radio button form controls to ensure HTML validity
+* Tweaks aimed at improving reliability of setting thumbnail heights in Flexslider carousels and disabled 'smoothHeight' setting in an effort to improve reliability further
+* Correct OpenStreetMaps not working in Elementor 'Property Map' widget
+* Declared compatibility for WordPress 6.6

 = 2.0.17 - 2024-06-18 =
 * Tag contacts and properties in notes by typing @ followed by the name or address respectively.
 Can be disabled via the 'propertyhive_disable_notes_mention' filter